Paralegent AI

 When every legal domain has a dedicated expert.

-Parallel analysis, not sequential — All agents analyze simultaneously.
+• Parallel analysis, not sequential.
+All agents analyze simultaneously.
 Full analysis in 2-8 minutes — transforming what was 30 hours → 30 minutes per 80-page MSA.

-Cross-agent conflict resolution — When two agents flag the same clause differently, the orchestrator picks the higher-confidence classification.
+• Cross-agent conflict resolution.
+When two agents flag the same clause differently, the orchestrator picks the higher-confidence classification.
 Both rationales preserved.

-75% fewer LLM API calls — 1536-dimensional semantic routing sends each chunk to only 2-3 relevant agents.
+• 75% fewer LLM API calls.
+1536-dimensional semantic routing sends each chunk to only 2-3 relevant agents.
 400 contract chunks generate approximately 800-1,200 calls, not thousands.

-LLM-agnostic deployment — Built on LangGraph + Google ADK.
+• LLM-agnostic deployment.
+Built on LangGraph + Google ADK.
 LLM-agnostic (Azure OpenAI, Bedrock, Vertex AI) — switch providers by changing a configuration, not source code.

 Paralegent AI deploys 18+ specialist agents that analyze contracts in parallel — completing full analysis in 2-8 minutes with 75% fewer LLM API calls.
+Designed for in-house legal teams at $200M+ enterprises.

 See It Live